Beatrice Morrow Cannady

-Beatrice Morrow Cannady (January 9, 1890 – August 19, 1974) was a renowned civil rights advocate in early 20th-century Oregon, United States.
+Beatrice Morrow Cannady (January 9, 1890 – August 19, 1974) born Beatrice Hulon Morrow, was a renowned civil rights advocate in early 20th-century Oregon, United States.
 She was editor of the Advocate, the state's largest African-American newspaper.
-She was also co-founder and vice president of the Portland, Oregon chapter of the NAACP.
+She also co-founded the Portland, Oregon chapter of the NAACP in 1913, where she served as vice-president.

 Early life

 Cannady was born Beatrice Hulon Morrow in Littig, Texas in 1890.
 She was the second-oldest daughter of George Morrow and Mary Francis Carter Morrow, farmers who raised their children to value education.
 They had twelve surviving children; eleven daughters and one son.
 Morrow enjoyed singing from an early age.
 Beatrice graduated from Wiley College.
 As a young woman, she moved to Chicago to study music with conductor David Clippinger.